rclone-ui/rclone-ui/README_PIRATE.md

   </a>
   <br>
   <a href="https://rcloneui.com">
-    The cross-platform GUI for Rclone
+    The cross-platform GUI fer Rclone, arrr!
   </a>
 </h1>

 <h3 align="center">
-  <strong>A light, transparent layer on top of <tt>rclone</tt> to manage your remotes &amp; tasks in a more user-friendly way.</strong>
+  <strong>A trim, see-through layer atop <tt>rclone</tt> so ye can captain yer remotes &amp; tasks like a true seadog.</strong>
 </h3>

 <br />